Miculino/graphql-restaurant-menu-ui/README.md

 This project was a great learning experience that allowed me to explore the potential of GraphQL and React in building highly scalable and performant applications.

-Combined with the Apollo Client, building this application was a breeze.
+Combined with the Apollo Client, building this application's frontend was a breeze.
 Querying the data is simple and the Apollo Provider makes it easy to manage the data flow.

 The modular architecture allows for easy expansion and maintenance, so anyone can jump in and start building on top of this.